Liverpool & Man City get 100 free buses for FA Cup semi-final after criticism of staging game at Wembley

 The odd semi-final was held at Wembley prior to the venue’s costly reconstruction, with Paul Gascoigne netting a famous free-kick for Tottenham against arch-rivals Arsenal at an iconic stadium in 1991.

-Both last-four showdowns were staged at Wembley in 1993, when Spurs met the Gunners once again and their was a Steel City derby date between United and Wednesday of Sheffield.
+Both last-four showdowns were staged at Wembley in 1993, when Spurs met the Gunners once again and there was a Steel City derby date between United and Wednesday of Sheffield.

 Once the ground had been given a serious facelift for the 21st century, the FA decided that all FA Cup semi-finals would be staged at their shiny new home from 2007-08.